 So what is the benefit to finding the correct tenant for the property?

-Whilst cost will vary between agencies and if you are self-managing, but as a rule of thumb if you are using an agency the costs can be quite substantial – often dictating if the property will be positively geared or not.
+Whilst costs will vary between agencies (and also if you are self-managing), but as a rule of thumb if you are using an agency the costs can be quite substantial – often dictating if the property will be positively geared or not.

 Most will charge you advertising fees, ranging from one weeks rent to a campaign of $120 or there about (again do your homework and research/ask lots of agencies).
 It is also industry standard that once an agency has found you a tenant they will take an upfront 2 weeks rent as a fee.
 Meaning you could quite easily be 3-4 weeks rent out of pocket.
 Then there is the week/s that the property is vacant.